Patricia Davis Brown Featured As Expert In LED Design Article

 Patricia Davis Brown was just featured as a featured “expert” by technology journalist Robin Miller who wrote an article explaining that not all interior decorators are fans of LED lighting.
-Patricia’s opinions and thoughts were a main topic of this article and so we’ve shared today.
+Patricia’s opinions and thoughts were the main topic of this article and so we’ve shared today.

 Not All Interior Decorators Love LEDs

-Interior decorators know that lighting can have dramatic impact in a space.
-It plays an essential role in the space’s overall appearance, adding mode, atmosphere, and elegance.
+Interior decorators know that lighting can have a dramatic impact in a space.
+It plays an essential role in space’s overall appearance, adding mode, atmosphere, and elegance.
 But among decorators LEDs are getting mixed reviews.

 Patricia Davis Brown is a decorator who works out of Vero Beach, Florida.
 Color is a large part of her decorating arsenal, to the point where she wrote a post in 2010 on her Dig This Design blog titled “What is a True Lighting Plan?”
 Patricia doesn’t like LEDs much.